How to fix Adsense not showing up on some pages of your blog

 - Submit that page to search engine console, for re-indexing or use fetch as Google.
 It may have been flagged for the improper content, stop words or duplicate content, title or meta description.

-- Add extra word to the title, modify the meta description, save and check the page again
+- Add an extra word to the title, modify the meta description, save and check the page again

 - Change the post category of that page not showing Adsense ad units to another one showing ads, save and check again.